 The grade point average (GPA) for each term and cumulative grade point average (CGPA) are calculated on residence courses taken at the college.
-The GPA for each term is calculated by dividing the quality points earned that term by the total cumulative credits attempted for the GPA.
-The CGPA is calculated by dividing the total cumulative quality points earned by the total cumulative credits attempted for the GPA.
+The GPA for each term is calculated by dividing the quality points earned that term by the total cumulative Credit Units attempted for the GPA.
+The CGPA is calculated by dividing the total cumulative quality points earned by the total cumulative Credit Units attempted for the GPA.

-The number of quality points awarded for each course is determined by multiplying the points listed for each letter grade by the number of credits of the course.
-For example, a grade of A in a four-credit course earns 4 (credits) X 4.0 (quality points) for a total of 16.0 quality points and a grade of C in a three-credit course earns 3 (credits) X 2.0 (quality points) for a total of 6.0 quality points.
+The number of quality points awarded for each course is determined by multiplying the points listed for each letter grade by the number of Credit Units of the course.
+For example, a grade of A in a four-credit course earns 4 (Credit Units) X 4.0 (quality points) for a total of 16.0 quality points and a grade of C in a three-credit course earns 3 (Credit Units) X 2.0 (quality points) for a total of 6.0 quality points.